grafana/k6-docs/docs/sources/next/using-k6/scenarios/executors/constant-arrival-rate.md

 - The desired rate of 30 iterations started every 1 second is achieved and maintained for the majority of the test.
 - The test scenario runs for the specified 30 second duration.
-- Having started with 2 VUs (as specified by the `preAllocatedVUs` option), k6 automatically adjusts the number of VUs to achieve the desired rate, up to the allocated number.
+- Having started with 50 VUs (as specified by the `preAllocatedVUs` option), k6 automatically adjusts the number of VUs to achieve the desired rate, up to the allocated number.
 For this test, this ended up as 17 VUs.
+- The number of VUs to achieve the desired rate varies depending on how long each iteration takes to execute.
+For this test definition, if it would take exactly 1 second, then 30 VUs would be needed.
+However, as it takes less than 1 second, then less VUs are needed.
 - Exactly 900 iterations are started in total, `30s * 30 iters/s`.

 > Using too low of a `preAllocatedVUs` setting will reduce the test duration at the desired rate, as resources need to continually be allocated to achieve the rate.